Skip to main content

 4. Course, Laboratory, Miscellaneous Fee Proposals

-All new course, laboratory, and miscellaneous fee proposals and changes must be submitted for review and approval to the Academic Affairs.
+All new course, laboratory, and miscellaneous fee proposals and changes must be submitted for review and approval to Academic Affairs.

 Month Action Steps Responsible Party